dbt-labs/corp/msa.md

 **No Assignment.** Except as set forth herein, neither party may assign its rights or obligations under this Agreement without the prior written consent of the other party.
 Any such attempted assignment will be void ab initio.
 Consent is not required for a disposition of substantially all assets of the assigning party's business.

 **Confidential Information.** Each party shall maintain Confidential Information in strict confidence, and shall not use Confidential Information except (a) as necessary to perform its obligations under the Agreement, or (b) as required by a court or governmental authority.
-Confidential Information includes proprietary technical and business information, Preliminary Works, and any other information marked "Confidential."
+Confidential Information includes proprietary technical and business information and any other information marked "Confidential."

 **Exception.** Confidential Information does not include (a) any information that is in the public domain, (b) becomes publicly known through no fault of the receiving party, or (c) is otherwise known by the receiving party before obtaining access to it under this Agreement or properly received from a third party without an obligation of confidentiality.